crate/cratedb-examples/testing/testcontainers/java/README.rst

 - ``TestSqlInitialization``: Demonstrate different ways how Testcontainers can run an init script after the database container is started, but before your code initiates a connection to it.

+Unless otherwise noted, all examples use the `PostgreSQL JDBC driver`_ for connecting to CrateDB.

 *****
 Usage